Guided bus: Optical guidance

 Optical guidance relies on the principles of image processing.
 A camera in the front of the vehicle scans the bands of paint on the ground representing the reference path.
 The signals obtained by the camera are sent to an onboard computer, which combines them with dynamic parameters of the vehicle (speed, yaw rate, wheel angle).
 The calculator transmits commands to the guidance motor located on the steering column of the vehicle to control its path in line with that of the reference.

 Optical guidance is a means of approaching light rail performance with a fast and economical set-up.
 It enables buses to have precision-docking capabilities as efficient as those of light rail and reduces dwell times, making it possible to drive the vehicle to a precise point on a platform according to an accurate and reliable trajectory.
-The distance between the door steps and the platform is optimized not to exceed 5 cm.
-Level boarding is then possible, and there is no need to use a mobile ramp for people with mobility impairments.
+The distance between the door steps and the platform is optimised not to exceed 5 cm.
+Level boarding is then possible and there is no need to use a mobile ramp for people with mobility impairments.